MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 Select the paintbrush icon to adjust the styles of a section or component.
 Available styles are based on the component's type.
 Currently, sections, text, images, and video are supported.

+Currently, sections, text, buttons, images, and videos are supported.
+Available styles vary depending on the component type and include:

+- **Layout** – control the positioning and arrangement of elements on a page, such as margins, padding, and position.

+- **Decorations** – enhance the visual appearance of elements, such as borders, shadows, and corner radius.

+- **Typography** – change the appearance of text, including properties like font-family, font-size, and letter spacing.

+Styles applied using the paintbrush icon take precedence over properties set in the Styling workspace and custom CSS.
+For example, changing the font of a text component using the paintbrush icon will override the font inherited from a text theme (e.g., “Heading 1”) in the Styling workspace.

 ## Undo/redo

 In the Pages workspace, undo/redo buttons display in the top left of the canvas.
 The undo button is enabled when you make a change.
 The redo button is enabled when you undo an action.